 The Caribbean is home to some of the world’s most stunning yacht cruising locations.
 However, most sailors tend to venture to the well-explored parts of the region at the Northern end of the island chain.
-So, we asked the captain of S/V Vendia, Dr Mark Wibberley, where his favourite spots in the Southern Caribbean were.
+So, we asked local expert, Dr Mark Wibberley, where his favourite spots in the Southern Caribbean were.
 So, let’s dive right in and take a look…

 6: Tyrell Bay Carriacou

 Peaceful, protected, and friendly, Tyrell Bay, in Grenada, takes the sixth spot.
 It is a natural, protected mooring, which will be the first port of entry for cruises coming from the north.
 The white-sand horseshoe beach here is picture-perfect, offering plenty of amazing snorkelling and diving opportunities.
 There is also a welcoming beach bar/restaurant as well.